 Journey offers 1.25% cash back on all purchases when you pay your bill on time each month (otherwise 1%).
 That's actually more than you’d get with the average cash back credit card.
 Plus, there’s no annual fee.

-This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% at grocery stores and wholesale clubs (for the first $2,500 in combined quarterly purchases) as well as 1% cash back on everything else.
+This card offers great rewards in spending categories that are popular among college students: 3% cash back on gas, plus 2% back at grocery stores / wholesale clubs for the first $2,500 spent in those categories (combined) each quarter.
+You’ll earn 1% cash back on everything else.

-You’ll also get a $150 initial rewards bonus for spending $500 in the first 90 days if you apply online and a 10% rewards bonus if you redeem your earnings for a direct deposit to a Bank of America savings or checking account, you’ll get a 10% bonus.
+There’s also a $150 bonus for spending $500 in the first 90 days your account is open (if you apply online).
+And if you redeem your rewards for a direct deposit to a Bank of America savings or checking account, you’ll get a 10% bonus.
 There is no annual fee.